nmattei/cmps3140/syllabus.md

 *   20% - Midterm Exam
 *   25% - Final Exam

+### Attendance
+Attendance will be monitored through an in-class survey (nearly) every day of class.
+You are required to fill out this survey every day, synchronously in class unless you contact me to make alternative arrangements.

+### In Class Activities, Participation, and Questions
-**In Class Activities and Participation.** Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
+Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
+As we are online sometimes this may include posting things on the discussion board or answering a short quiz in Canvas on additional readings.
+This may also include presenting/explaining answers to labs in class.

-**Written Homeworks (1-2 hours each).** We will have between 6-8 written homeworks throughout the semester.
+### Written Homeworks (1-2 hours each).
+We will have between 6-8 written homeworks throughout the semester.
 You are expected to write your answers individually.
 You are encouraged to discuss homework problems in small groups, **as long as you give credit to whomever you discussed the topics with at the top of your homework**.
 You are strongly discouraged from seeking solutions online; if you do, **you must cite any sources explicitly you use for each problem**.
 Copying of homework from other students or from other sources is strictly prohibited.
 Obtaining a solution from another source without citing the source is plagiarism.

+### Projects (10-15 hours each).
-**Projects (10-15 hours each).** We will be using a subset of the [PacMan projects](https://inst.eecs.berkeley.edu/~cs188/fa19/projects/) originally created for the UC: Berkeley CS188 Intro to AI Course.
+We will be using a subset of the [PacMan Projects](https://github.com/TulaneIntroDataScience/fall2019/tree/master/project0) originally created for the UC: Berkeley CS188 Intro to AI Course.
 Note that we are going to use the newer Python 3.x versions so please make sure you use the links from this web-page to find them.
 You are strongly discouraged from seeking solutions online; if you do, **you must cite any sources explicitly you use for each problem**.
 Obtaining a solution from another source without citing the source is plagiarism.
 Like homeworks, you are encouraged to discuss the projects in small groups, **as long as you give credit to whomever you discussed the topics with in the written portion of the projects**.

-**Graduate Students.** Taking this course will be required to complete all projects independently instead of in groups.
+**Note:** All code for this class is expected to follow best practices laid out in the [Programming Guide](codingguide.md).

+**Note:** For the Spring 2021 semester most projects will be able to be done in teams.
+However, Project 0 must be completed individually by all students.

+### Midterm and Final Exam
-**Midterm and Final Exams.** These will be written, close book, in class exam and the final during the scheduled final period.
+This will be a written, close book, in class (online) exam.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
-This will be turned in with your exam.  **You must earn at least a 60% average between the two exams to pass the course.**
+You will be required to turn in this cheat sheet **before** the actual exam and it will be graded for completeness.
+The final is cumulative.
+This semester both exams will take place online, however you must be in the Zoom call to turn in and receive credit for taking the exam unless prior arrangements have been made. **You must earn at least a 60% average between the two exams to pass the course.**

+To take the tests you need to get ready and get a Scan to PDF app ([see useful links here](https://fossbytes.com/best-android-scanner-apps/)).
+Scanning is built into many phones now so please get ready, we will have a participation assignment that has you do this before the tests.  **We will not accept pictures, you must upload PDFs to Canvas.
+It is also your responsibility to check your PDFs when they are submitted -- if we can't read them we can't grade them.
+If you cannot do this please contact me ASAP.**

+### Additional Work For Graduate Students
+Graduate students who enroll in this course will be required to complete all projects independently instead of in groups.

+## Policies Related to Turnig In Work

+* All work will be turned in on [Canvas](https://tulane.instructure.com/).
+All work will either be distributed via [Canvas](https://tulane.instructure.com/) or via this course webpage.

+* All work will be due **at class time on the day assigned**.
+This means turning things in during or after class is considered one day late.
+This will be consistent throughout the semester.

+### Late Work Policy.
-**Late Work Policy.**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
+All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **10% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

+### Late Tokens.
-**Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **programming projects and homeworks**.
+At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **programming projects and homeworks**.
 Each token is worth one additional day, to use at your discretion.
 These tokens will be automatically applied and you do not need to let us know.
 These tokens have no cash value.
 If you are still holding tokens at the end of the semester they will automatically be converted to 1% bonus points on your **projects** grade.

+## Final Grade Policy.
-**Final Grade Policy.** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
+The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
 * A >= 92%, A- >= 90%,
 * B+ >= 88%, B >= 82%, B- >= 80%,
 * C+ >= 78%, C >= 72%, C- >= 70%,